Jeeekkkk/coding-notes/python/Virtual_Environments.md

 ## After Activation
 ### Install packages using pip
 `pip install requests`
+ Always run `pip freeze > requirements.txt` after installing a package that is not in testing

 ### Save current packages to a requirements.txt file
-`pip freeze > requirements.txt`
+Only when venv is activated, and always after intalling new packages `pip freeze > requirements.txt`

 ### Install from an existing requirements.txt